River Dog Outpost hosts yoga on Saturdays

 “It also helps with your cardio, believe it or not,” said Sams.
 "It helps all your muscles.
 You get really good core strength from doing yoga.
 It just keeps you really fit without having to touch a lot of weights and straining your bones and joints."

 "I invite you to set an intention," said Connie Sams to the four attendees who came out to the session.
-Their dog, Blu, also participated in the session.
+Blu also participated in the session.